oracle-samples/oltrain/content/oloci/oloci.md

 - {{< youtube id="DICo2-eRPC4" title="Create a Virtual Cloud Network in the Oracle Cloud Infrastructure YouTube video" >}}

-#### Use the VCN wizard to create a Virtual Cloud Network on the Oracle Cloud Infrastructure
+#### Use the VCN Wizard to Create a Virtual Cloud Network in the Oracle Cloud Infrastructure

-- {{< youtube id="-6B5_5Qih98" title="Use the VCN wizard to create a Virtual Cloud Network on the Oracle Cloud Infrastructure YouTube video" >}}
+- {{< youtube id="-6B5_5Qih98" title="Use the VCN Wizard to Create a Virtual Cloud Network in the Oracle Cloud Infrastructure YouTube video" >}}

 #### Remove a Virtual Cloud Network in Oracle Cloud Infrastructure